qmlbook/qmlbook/en/ch11/index.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

-Qt5 comes with a rich set of networking classes on the C++ side.
+Qt 5 comes with a rich set of networking classes on the C++ side.
 There are for example high level classes on the http protocol layer in a request-reply fashion such as ``QNetworkRequest``, ``QNetworkReply`` and ``QNetworkAccessManager``.
 But also lower levels classes on the TCP/IP or UDP protocol layer such as ``QTcpSocket``, ``QTcpServer`` and ``QUdpSocket``.
 Additional classes exists to manage proxies, network cache and also the systems network configuration.

 This chapter will not be about C++ networking, this chapter is about QtQuick and networking.
 So how can I connect my QML/JS user interface directly with a network service or how can I serve my user interface via a network service.
 There are good books and references out there to cover network programming with Qt/C++.
 Then it is just a manner to read the chapter about C++ integration to come up with an integration layer to feed your data into the QtQuick world.